mmoamenn/AnimationsPlus/README.md

 # Animation Plus in Android

-A lightweight android library that provides extra native animations like margin, padding, height and weight animations
+A lightweight Android library that provides extra native animations like margin, padding, height and weight animations

+# what's new in 1.1.0

+Support Android X and kotlin tutorials

 **Installing**